via/viaems/README.md

 For method `SENSOR_LINEAR`, the processed value is linear interpolated based on the raw value between min and max (with the raw value being 0 - 4096).
-Frequency sensors measure a raw value between 0 - 20000 Hz.

 The onboard ADC is not used.
-Instead a TLC2543 external ADC should be connected to SPI2 (PB12-PB15).
-Currently the first 10 inputs are supported.
+Instead an external ADC is connected to SPI2 (PB12-PB15).
+Currently a TLC2543 or AD7888 ADC is supported.

 ### Table Configuration
 Tables can be up to 24x24 float values that are bilinearly interpolated.
 Use